pantelis/aiml-common/lectures/mdp/mdp-intro/_index.md

 | $G_t$ | _return_ - the total discounted rewards from time step $t$ - it will be qualified shortly. |
 | $\gamma$ | the discount factor $\gamma \in [0,1]$ |

 As the figure above indicates, the agent *perceives fully* the environment state $S_t$  (**fully observed**) via a bank of sensors.
-In other words the agent knows which state the environment is perfectly.
+In other words the agent knows which state the environment is, perfectly.

 The agent function, called **policy** $\pi$, produces an action either deterministically $a=\pi(s)$ or stochastically where the function produces a probability of actions conditioned in the current state: